0xBADC0FFEE/smart-lab-join-csv/README.md

 This utility downloads financial metrics data for a specific ticker from smart-lab.ru, combines the annual and quarterly data, and outputs a single TSV file.
 The output file is automatically named after the ticker and reporting standard (e.g., MGKL_МСФО.tsv).

 The utility supports both МСФО (IFRS) and РСБУ (RAS) reporting standards, allowing you to choose which type of financial data to download and process.
+You can specify the standard using either Cyrillic (МСФО, РСБУ) or Latin (MSFO, RSBU) names.

 The utility merges metrics from both sources, adding empty cells where data is missing.
 The output file arranges columns chronologically, with each year column placed after its corresponding Q4 column.
 LTM (Last Twelve Months) column is added at the end.
 The original row order from the source files is preserved.